 Summary-Investment Concept and Selection Process section.
+Following the Initial Date of Deposit, the relative weightings of the Securities in each Trust's portfolio will likely vary for reasons including, but not limited to, changes in prices, round lot trading requirements, trading restrictions on a Security or corporate actions (see also Structure and Offering and Fixed Portfolio).
 You should note that references to a "Trust" in this Prospectus refer only to the Trust in which you own Units, and further, that each Trust operates independently of the other.

 Achievement of each Trust's objective is dependent upon several factors including the financial condition of the issuers of the Securities and any appreciation of the Securities.
-Furthermore, because of various factors, including without limitation, a Trust's sales charges and expenses, unequal weightings of Securities, brokerage costs and any delays in purchasing securities with cash deposited, investors in a Trust may not realize as high a total return as the theoretical performance of the underlying Securities in its Portfolio.
+Furthermore, because of various factors, including without limitation, a Trust's sales charges and expenses, varying weightings of Securities following a Trust's Initial Date of Deposit, brokerage costs and any delays in purchasing securities with cash deposited, investors in a Trust may not realize as high a total return as the theoretical performance of the underlying Securities in its Portfolio.